Minks-01/ui-test-automation/README.md

 ---

-## 📚 Test Scenarios
+## 📋 Test scenarios

-Automated scenarios in this project include:
+Examples of automated scenarios included in the project:

 - creating a physical product
 - enabling product visibility in the catalog
 - opening product details
 - adding a product to the cart
 - editing package contents
-- changing the order of products in a package (drag and drop)
+- changing the order of products in a package
 - removing a product from a package

 ---

-## 📝 Notes
+## 📎 Notes

-The automated tests require access to the target application and valid user credentials.
+Running the tests requires access to the target application and valid user credentials.

-Example executions of the tests are available in the attached recordings.
+Example test executions are shown in the attached recordings.

 ---

-## 📝 Example Manual Test Scenarios
+## 🧾 Example manual test scenarios

-Below are examples of manual test scenarios that correspond to automated tests in this project.

-### Scenario: Change order of products in a package
+### Change order of products in a package

-**Steps**
+Steps:

 1. Open the **Packages** section in the admin panel
-2. Select a package from the list
+2. Select a package
 3. Go to the **Package Contents** tab
 4. Drag one product below another
-5. Save the changes
+5. Save changes

-**Expected result**
+Expected result

-The order of products in the package should be updated.
+The order of products should be updated.

 ---

-### Scenario: Create a physical product
+### Create a physical product

-**Steps**
+Steps:

 1. Open the **Physical Products** section
 2. Click **Add Physical Product**
 3. Enter product name and price
 4. Click **Create**

-**Expected result**
+Expected result

-The new product should appear in the products table.
+The product appears in the product table.

 ---

-### Scenario: Add a variant to a course
+### Add a variant to a course

-**Steps**
+Steps:

 1. Open the **Courses** section
 2. Create a new course
 3. Click **Add Variant**
 4. Enter variant name and price
 5. Save the variant

-**Expected result**
+Expected result

-The variant should be added to the course.
+The variant is added to the course.